On the Fragility of Contribution Score Computation in Federated Learning: Threat models, attacks, and system formalization

 \begin{itemize} \item \textbf{Self Improvement:} In round $t$, the adversary $a$ aims to craft an update $\omega_a^t$ to maximize their own score, $\phi_v^t(a)$. \item \textbf{Targeted Decrease:} In round $t$, the adversary $a$ aims to craft an update $\omega_a^t$ to minimize the score of a targeted benign client $k$, $\phi_v^t(k)$. \end{itemize}

-We assume the adversary have access to the server's test set.
-This is a common assumption, as the clients usually know what benchmark their assigned importance score is based on.
-Besides, the attacker also have access to the benign clients' updates before the final aggregation and contribution evaluation.
-This corresponds to the hypothetical worst case scenario, but it can also be realized in several ways.
-For instance, the server can be \emph{malicious}, i.e., the rational client could host the server where only the CE computations are verifiable, as that is more lightweight that the actual training.
-So it can craft any gradient, but cannot temper with the CE computation.
-Alternatively, the server could be \emph{honest}, but the rational client can collude with the network provider and via eavesdropping it could obtain this information.
+We assume the adversary has access to the server's test set.
+This is a common assumption, as the clients usually know what benchmark their assigned contribution score is based on.
+Moreover, the attacker also has access to the updates of benign clients prior to the final aggregation and contribution evaluation.
+Although this represents a hypothetical worst-case scenario, it can be realized in several ways.
+For instance, the server can be \emph{malicious}, i.e., the rational client could host the server where only the CE computations are verifiable, as that is more lightweight than the actual training.
+Thus, the adversary can craft any gradient, but cannot tamper with the CE computation.
+Alternatively, the server could be \emph{honest}, but the rational client could collude with the network provider and obtain this information via eavesdropping.